This policy applies to applications to begin study at the University of Leeds in the academic year 2022-23.

 Extended degrees with integrated foundation year (undergraduate only)

 These courses enable UK students to prepare for degree study and gain the necessary academic background in a supportive environment.
 Students who successfully complete the foundation stage progress to year one of an appropriate degree course, except for the Business Studies with Foundation Year, which progresses onto year two.
-Financial support is available and more information can be found by contacting the Lifelong Learning Centre: firstname.lastname@example.org.
+Financial support is available and more information can be given if you email the Lifelong Learning Centre at email@example.com.

 With the exception of BSc Studies in Science with Foundation Year, which is a science conversion course for high achieving students, the University’s extended degrees aim to widen participation in higher education.
 Applicants to these full-time courses must live permanently in the UK and meet at least one of the eligibility criteria, which can be found on the course pages.
-For more information, contact the Lifelong Learning Centre: email@example.com.
+For more information, email the Lifelong Learning Centre at firstname.lastname@example.org.

 Applicants for extended degrees who have left compulsory education within the last three years, or taken three Level 3 qualifications in the last three years, must, at entry, meet the course’s minimum requirements at both Level 2 (for example, GCSE) and Level 3 (for example, A Levels).